bobbyong/Django-Cheatsheet/README.md

 	git push origin newFeature

+To rename a branch

+	git branch -m <old branch name> <new branch name>

+To delete a branch

+	git branch -d <branch name>

 Additionally that will create the remote branch if it doesn't already exist

 Generally commit files to the branch you're working on before switching otherwise it gets confusing.